 The search for a long-term care bed that best meets your needs starts as soon as the Case Manager completes your assessment.
-We aim to locate a bed in your preferred care facility.
+We aim to locate a bed in your preferred care home.

-BC's long-term access policy ensures people with the greatest assessed need have priority for the first appropriate bed in a long-term care facility.
-When you are offered a bed in your preferred care facility, you will be expected to move with very short notice – often within 48 hours.
+BC's long-term access policy ensures people with the greatest assessed need have priority for the first appropriate bed in a long-term care home.
+When you are offered a bed in your preferred care home, you will be expected to move with very short notice – often within 48 hours.
 Vancouver Coastal Health has the following suggestions to help you transition more smoothly to your new home:

-Contact the long-term care facilities in your area and request a copy of their Resident Handbook.
-It offers helpful tips and suggestions about what to bring with you
+Contact the long-term care homes in your area and request a copy of their handbook which offers helpful tips and suggestions about what to bring with you

 Have friends and family ready to assist you with your move